$59.99 $99.99 Buy It Now

 One of the reasons security cameras are often white is to enhance their visibility.
 A white color stands out against most backgrounds, making the cameras more noticeable to potential intruders.
 This increased visibility can act as a deterrent, as would-be criminals are more likely to think twice before committing a crime if they see a conspicuous security camera.

-See also How to adjust security camera qsee
+See also How to find out a security camera rating

 Camouflage and Blending